makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

 ### Finding 8: Knowledge graph multitasking shows little impact

 * generally negative
-  * Only SOCIAL IQA benefits, which
+  * Only SOCIAL IQA benefits
-    * might come from the use of ATOMIC during its construction.
-We offer
+    * might come from the use of ATOMIC during its construction
   * two possible explanations: the
     * serialized language from the knowledge graphs is not in a QA format, and
     * knowledge graph completion task is generative while